-(g) For all official travel by air, staff members and their eligible family members shall be provided with economy class transportation in accordance with the most direct and economical route.
+(g) For all official travel by air, staff members and their eligible family members shall be provided with economy class transportation in accordance with the most economical route available, subject to paragraph (f) above.

 (h) Under conditions established by the Secretary-General, staff members and their eligible family members may be granted a standard of travel immediately below first class.
-In exceptional cases, the Secretary-General may allow first-class travel.

-(i) A higher standard of travel may be approved when the Secretary-General determines that special circumstances warrant it.
+(i) In exceptional cases, a higher standard of travel may be approved by the Secretary-General.